krjakbrjak/artifactory-ce-helm/README.md

 helm install artifactory-cpp-ce --namespace artifactory-cpp-ce ./chart --create-namespace
 ```

+By default, `Artifactory Community Edition for C and C++` will be installed.
+One can choose different products.
+For example, `--set artifactory.product=jcr` will install `JFrog Container Registry`.

 And then it can be accessed with:
 ```shell
 curl https://example.host/ -Lkv --resolve example.host:443:127.0.0.1